 Us Too Gymnastics provides a warm environment for all children with it's main focus being on children with developmental delays and disabilities.
 Our goal is to help these children progress into our mainstream gymnastics classes or reach their highest potential, but most of all have fun!

-The center provides toddlers and children to age nineteen of any ethnicity an opportunity to learn, develop and have fun in an atmosphere that suits their specific needs, while providing a comfortable environment for both parent/caregiver and child.
+The center provides toddlers and children up to the to age of nineteen an opportunity to learn, develop and have fun in an atmosphere that suits their specific needs, while providing a comfortable environment for both parent/caregiver and child.